Nobody hears the weeping of the ice caps in Antarctica, waiting for the day it breaks and shatters into the ocean from Earth’s unbearable heat.

 An example could be Treasure by Areia Creations:

 A young woman takes us on an intimate journey of soundscape and natural beauty…or rather, it seems we are peeping at her story.
-Tinged with some kind of secret storytelling, bewitching rather than enchanting, she is seemingly wandering about in a carefree manner, but her actions are quite noticeably purposeful.
+Tinged with some kind of secret storytelling, bewitching rather than enchanting, she seemingly wanders about in a carefree manner, but her actions are quite noticeably purposeful.

 Ever watched a video which you thought was gorgeous but was way too short?
 Did it draw upon some kind of natural beauty for its allure?
 Was the human involved attempting to protect it, seek refuge in it, or attempting to annex it?